-Further, our Company has applied for patents, trademarks, copyrights and designs including in relation to certain products and processes for our shipbuilding and submarine divisions.
-For further details, see "Government and other Approvals" on page 337.
+Our Company has applied for patents, trademarks, copyrights and designs including in relation to certain products and processes for our shipbuilding and submarine divisions.
+For further details, see "Government and other Approvals" on page 310 in accordance with our corporate social responsibility and sustainability policy.
+Some of the key highlights of our CSR activities in the past include the following: